Pyar Ali Allana

 Pyar Ali Allana was a politician from Karachi, Sindh, Pakistan.
-Pyar Ali Allana was a former member of the Federal Parliament and Sindh's Education Minister.
-He was son of Ghulam Ali Allana, friend and confidant of Muhammad Ali Jinnah.
+Pyar Ali Allana was a former member of the Federal Parliament and an education minister in the province of Sindh.
+He was son of Ghulam Ali Allana, a friend and confidant of Muhammad Ali Jinnah.
 Pyar Ali Allana was one of the founders of the Movement for Restoration of Democracy (MRD) and a member of the Pakistan Peoples Party.
 Ali Allana was 68 years old when he died on December 30, 2004.